halasadi/ps/README.md

 ps - periodic selection
 ==

-### 1.1 What is the probability of fixation of an allele under selection every P generations?
+### 1.1 The main question of this project: What is the probability of fixation of an allele under selection every P generations?

 While there are many papers addressing randomly varying selection coefficients, all have assumed selection occuring every single generation.
 I argue that the dynamic of periodic selection can be quite different because the only force between periods is drift.
 Intuitively, if P is large then selection plays a neglible role in the dynamics of the allele.